Grades: 4 - 8

 Yes, students will be working in teams of 6-9 students for the duration of the season.

 The program is run by mentors of the Tolland County Robotics Foundation who receive training and go through a background check.
 Some of these mentors are parents, college students, or alumni of the FIRST Robotics program.
+Our teams at Mansfield Middle School are run in partnership with MMS teachers and foundation mentors.

 After students become too old for FIRST Lego League Challenge, they can participate in the FIRST Tech Challenge.
 Please visit that page of our site for more information.